Dame Janet Smith Review

 In October 2012, Dame Janet Smith was appointed by the BBC to lead an inquiry into the corporation's connection to the sexual abuse committed by Jimmy Savile, a popular television and radio host.
 The final report, titled The Dame Janet Smith Review Report, was published on 25 February 2016.

 In her investigation, Smith called for evidence from people who were the subject of inappropriate sexual conduct by Jimmy Savile on BBC premises, or on location for the BBC; people who knew of or suspected such conduct; anyone who raised concerns about Savile's conduct within the BBC; people who worked for or with Savile on programmes at the BBC between about 1964 and 2007, or who were familiar with "the culture or practices of the BBC during that time insofar as they may have been relevant to preventing or enabling the sexual abuse of children, young people or teenagers"; and people who held senior positions at the BBC who may have relevant information.

-She found that Savile had sexually abused 72 people and had raped eight people, including an eight-year-old, at "virtually every one of the BBC premises at which he worked".
+She found that Savile had sexually abused 72 people and had raped eight people, including an eight-year-old.
+Offences had occurred at "virtually every one of the BBC premises at which he worked".
 She also found that some members of the BBC staff were aware of complaints against Savile but did nothing about them.